takashiishida/arxiv-latex-mcp/README.md

 ## Installation

-If you are using Claude Desktop, you can utilize Desktop Extensions by double-clicking on the [.dxt file](arxiv-latex-mcp.dxt) to install.
+If you are using Claude Desktop, you can utilize Desktop Extensions by double-clicking on the .dxt file to install.
+Download the .dxt file from [here](https://github.com/takashiishida/arxiv-latex-mcp/releases/).

 Otherwise, you can manually add the following configuration to your config file:
 ```json